Data Labeling Quality in 2025: The Complete Playbook

 Taskmonk’s Built-In Quality Framework

 At Taskmonk we treat data labeling as a production system.
-Data quality is embedded in the
+Data annotation quality and training data qualityare embedded in the workflow.

 We use rules, roles, and review to make data quality visible and repeatable: gold and honeypot